devpi/devpi/doc/userman/devpi_commands.rst

                             client config file and can be cleared with '--always- set-cfg=no'.
-      --venv VENV           set virtual environment to use for install activities. specify '-' to unset it.
+      --venv VENV           set virtual environment to use for install activities. specify '-' to unset it. venv be created if given name doesn't already exist.
+Note: an activated virtualenv will be used without needing this.
       --urls                show remote endpoint urls
       -l                    show all available indexes at the remote server --delete              delete current association with server